-Al Preston, Ph.D., P.E., is a Senior Engineer based in California with more than 16 years of experience leading and managing complex water resources projects involving hydraulics, hydrodynamics, and hydrology.
+Al Preston, Ph.D., P.E., is a Principal Engineer based in California with more than 16 years of experience leading and managing complex water resources projects involving hydraulics, hydrodynamics, and hydrology.
 He specializes in developing and applying hydrologic, hydraulic, hydrodynamic, nutrient, biological, water quality, climate-change, and computational fluid dynamics models to water resource problems.

 Al assists his clients with modeling and analyses of storm channels, rivers, dam breaches, lake and reservoir hydrodynamics, coastal ocean environments, and groundwater.
 With a strong technical background in the fundamentals of the underlying physics and fluid dynamics, he can help clients readily assess model appropriateness for a given application and provide quality assurance of model results.

 Al is currently leading hydrologic and hydraulic modeling efforts for the high-profile Los Angeles River Master Plan update for Los Angeles County Public Works, working with Frank Gehry Partners and OLIN landscape architects.
 Analyses includes developing and using traditional models developed by the U.S. Army Corps of Engineers, as well as state-of-the-art computational fluid dynamics models to fully evaluate the complex flow at confluences and bridges.